ska-telescope/developer.skatelescope.org/src/getting-started/integrate-skampi.rst

 So all relevant stages are there, with an extra step of joining the linting reports.
 Then you need to verify that gitlab-ci.yml includes the default templating.
 For the ska-tango-examples:

+Then you need to verify
+that gitlab-ci.yml includes the default templating.

 .. code-block:: yaml

   # Include CI templates